-Visit Perast, a beautiful escape from Kotor
+4. Visit Perast, a Beautiful Escape from Kotor

 There are locals around, but the area is known for being a quiet reprieve to enjoy the bay.
 No cruise ships drop anchor in Perast, so you already know you are beating those crowds.
 There are several old churches and museums to venture into, but we found the real charm to lie in just soaking in the ambiance of the cafes frequented by the locals.

 We found one of the most beautiful spots we’ve ever found in the Perast.
 It was a small patio replete with concrete columns and fragrant wisteria.
 It was a photographers paradise.
 And of course, we had to do a handstand.
 We get a lot of questions on where to find this location and I don’t know the exact name of it.
 All I can say is that is right along the water past many of the main shops in Perast.
 The town is not that big so it shouldn’t be too hard to find.
 The photo below was taken in early April.

-Visit “Our Lady of the Rocks”
+5. Visit “Our Lady of the Rocks”